06.01.2020 - Vienna, Austria

 How?
 The Continental Cup is comprised of three stages and it reunites countries from a same geographical region that play in a country vs country format with two teams representing each nation.
 The winners of each of the five Continental Cup’s Final Rounds secure one Olympic spot each to their countries.

 Countries in contention:

-Africa – Algeria, Angola, Botswana, Burundi, Cameroon, Cape Verde, Democratic Republic of the Congo, Egypt, Gambia, Ghana, Guinea, Ivory Coast, Kenya, Mali, Mauritius, Morocco, Mozambique, Namibia, Niger, Nigeria, Rwanda, Sierra Leone, South Africa, Sudan, Togo, Zambia and Zimbabwe.
+Africa – Egypt, Gambia, Ghana, Ivory Coast, Mauritius, Morocco, Mozambique, Niger, Nigeria, Rwanda, Sierra Leone, South Africa, Sudan and Zambia